-What to Bring: Prepare for a trip to the farm like you would a day at the park.
-With very little shade in the berry patches, you’ll want to bring hats and sunscreen.
-Wear full feet-covering shoes, no flip-flops or the sort; those pesky Louisiana ants will get you every time!
-Bring baby wipes and a change of clothes for the littles; you never know what blueberry shenanigans the kids will get into.
+Pack for a farm trip as you would for a day at the park.
+Since berry patches offer little shade, bring hats and sunscreen.
+Wear closed-toe shoes—no flip-flops or sandals—because those pesky Louisiana ants are no joke!
+Bring baby wipes and a change of clothes for the little ones—you never know what kind of berry-filled fun they’ll get into!

 Landry-Poche’ Farms